 Law Enforcement: PenTeleData will fully cooperate with any Federal, State or Local Law Enforcement Agency (after receipt of a requisite subpoena) in the investigation and prosecution of any crime involving PenTeleData's customers or its service.

-PenTeleData subscribers have access to a vast quantity of information on the Internet.
+PenTeleData customers have access to a vast quantity of information on the Internet.
 Some of that information is the intellectual property of others, which carries restrictions on its copying and usage.
-Intellectual property rights are held by the owners/creators of the work and are protected by copyright, trademark and patent law.
-Many works include the symbols © to designate copyright, ™ to indicate trademark, and ® to indicate a registered mark.
+Intellectual property rights are held by the owners/creators of the work and are protected by copyright, trademark, and patent law.
+Many works include the symbols © to designate copyright, ™ to indicate trademark, and ® to indicate a registered trademark.
 The lack of any symbol, however, does not mean that the law does not protect the work.

 PenTeleData is part of the global Internet connection that links PenTeleData customers to web based news, USENET, and mailing lists to users not part of the PenTeleData domain.
 By an automated computer process, PenTeleData receives articles from other USENET servers, web based news servers, mailing lists, and makes the articles posted from those services available to PenTeleData customers.
 The articles will normally, automatically expire at a predetermined time.
 PenTeleData does not have the ability to control the contents of any posted articles or distributed information.
 PenTeleData is simply a conduit for transferring the articles to and from its users.

 PenTeleData complies with the Digital Millennium Copyright Act (“DMCA”) and provides a method for copyright holders to alert us to any possible infringements by our customers.
 Upon receipt of proper notification, PenTeleData will either remove the allegedly infringing content or suspend/terminate service, whichever is applicable.